 The traditional Polish combo plate includes a stuffed cabbage roll, smoked polish sausage, roll of bread, hunter's stew and pierogi and is just $34 for 2.

 You can even cap off your meal with a traditional Polish desert like Polish Apple Cake or Kolaczki (Polish Cream Cheese cookies).

 Service was really friendly.
 The vibe was great and the entrees did not take long at all.
 The Polish Cottage was not over packed on a Friday night like most Tucson restaurants tend to be, so you can enjoy a quieter atmosphere along with faster service and no wait to be seated.

-Polish Cottage is authentic as it gets, from the delicious traditional foods to the charming decor.
-In an area totally overrun with big chains, Polish Cottage is a real treat worth making your way over to.
+The Polish Cottage is authentic as it gets, from the delicious traditional foods to the charming decor.
+In an area overrun with big chains, The Polish Cottage is a real treat worth going out of your way for.